 Pegasys; Pegasys ProClick

-- Alpha interferons may cause or make diseases of the mind worse.
-Taking one’s own life, ideas of killing yourself or murder, low mood (depression), forceful actions, hallucinations, psychoses, and relapse of drug addiction have happened during treatment and within 6 months after the last dose.
+- Alpha interferons may cause mental health problems or make them worse.
+Suicide or suicidal thoughts, thoughts of hurting others, depression, forceful actions, hallucinations, and other mood or behavior problems have happened during treatment and within 6 months after the last dose.
+Relapse of drug addiction has also happened.
 Alpha interferons may also cause or make infections, blood flow problems, or autoimmune diseases worse.
-Some of these may be deadly.
-If you think your child has any of these health problems, call the doctor right away.
-Side effects such as high or low blood pressure, a fast heartbeat, a heartbeat that does not feel normal, chest pain or pressure, trouble breathing, and heart attacks have happened while taking alpha interferons.
-If your child has very bad signs or if signs of these health problems get worse, talk with the doctor about stopping this drug.
-Problems are most often fixed after stopping the drug.
+Sometimes, these may be deadly.
+If you think you have any of these health problems, call your doctor right away.
+Side effects such as high or low blood pressure, a fast or abnormal heartbeat, chest pain or pressure, trouble breathing, heart attacks, and strokes have happened.
+Closely read the part in this leaflet which lists when to call your doctor.
+Many times, but not every time, these side effects get better after stopping this drug.

-- It is used to treat hepatitis C infection.
+- It is used to treat hepatitis B and C infections.

-- If your child has any of these health problems: Autoimmune hepatitis or liver disease.
+- If you have ever had any of these health problems: Autoimmune hepatitis or liver disease.

 This is not a list of all drugs or health problems that interact with this drug.